 ½ cup unsalted butter, melted

-¼ cup honey (add more or less depending on how sweet you like your dish)
+¼ cup honey OR pure maple syrup (add more or less depending on how sweet you like your dish)

 1.5 teaspoons vanilla extract